shiranjeeth/netfix-gpt/README.md

 - Add the button in the header to go the the netflix gpt component
 - Added toggle faeture to the button via redux store

+- create a gpt search page component to add the gpt searchbar

+gi